Summary of Significant Accounting Policies

 Cash and Cash Equivalents

-Inventory consists of raw material, parts and finished goods that are valued at lower of cost or market using the weighted average method.
+Inventory consists of raw material, works in progress and finished goods that are valued at lower of cost or market using the weighted average method.

 Property and Equipment

 Property, plant and equipment are carried at cost.
 Depreciation is provided on the straight-line method over the assets estimated service lives.
 Expenditures for maintenance and repairs are charged to expense in the period in which they are incurred, and betterments are capitalized.
 The cost of assets sold or abandoned and the related accumulated depreciation are eliminated from the accounts and any gains or losses are reflected in the accompanying statements of operations of the respective period.
 The estimated useful lives range from 3 to 7 years.